 Inspiring recovery stories: the 70 year old BMX bike racer

-The story of Kittie Weston-Knauer: the 70 year old BMX bike racer who had retuned racing after having a double hip and double knee replacement.
+The story of Kittie Weston-Knauer: the 70-year-old BMX bike racer who had returned racing after having a double hip and double knee replacement.

-Frustration: About seven years ago, after 20 years of bike racing, the pain in Kitties knees and hips started to become more and more unbearable, Kittie got feared to be sidelined by that pain.
+Frustration: About seven years ago, after 20 years of bike racing, the pain in Kittie's knees and hips started to become more and more unbearable, Kittie got feared for being sidelined by that pain.
 She was struggling to walk.
 Even sleeping became uncomfortable.
 After multiple MRIs, it was clear she needed hip and knee replacements — on both sides.
 When she told the doctors she was 63 and wanting to get back to bike racing as soon as possible, they told her she was too old to race and needed to stop competing.
-Finally she found a surgeon who was committed to helping her get back to racing, with as little downtime as possible.
+Finally, she found a surgeon who was committed to helping her get back to racing, with as little downtime as possible.

 Recovery: Kittie was on a mission to race in a national bike race championship just six months after her last knee surgery, so she took rehab very seriously and asked her physical therapists for as many exercises as they’d give, and recovered remarkably well.